One of the most elegant squares in the whole of Italy, Piazza della Signoria is as grand and fascinating as its tumultuous history.

 If Piazza Duomo was the religious core of the city, Piazza della Signoria had always been the political one.
 Dominated by the handsome 14th century Palazzo Vecchio, the square hosts a sort of open-air sculpture museum, the Loggia dei Lanzi, and a copy of Michelangelo’s David – a symbol of Florentine pride.

-Loggia dei Lanzi – an elegant loggia that hosts sculptures from the Roman to late Renaissance period.
+Loggia dei Lanzi – an elegant loggia that hosts sculptures from the Roman to late Renaissance period and the 19th century.
 The masterpieces are the handsome “Perseus” holding Medusa’s head, with intricate details, and the captivating “Rape of the Sabine women” by Giambologna.

 Museo Gucci – fashion victims shouldn’t miss the history of the Gucci brand, founded in Florence in 1921.
 This little gallery shows some great pieces from Gucci’s archive alongside a café.